vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

     return ((np.var(X_i[y]) * X_i.shape[0]) + (np.var(X_j[y]) * X_j.shape[0])) / X.shape[0]
 {% endhighlight %}

-This is simply a function of the dataframe, split information (feature and value), and target variable.
-Thus, we can calculate the resulting weighted variance of _every_ candidate split, and then select the split that results in the lowest weighted variance (equivalently, the split with _greatest_ variance reduction from the original X).
+This is simply a function of the dataframe (_X_), split information (feature and value), and target variable (_y_).
+Thus, we can easily calculate the resulting weighted variance of _every_ candidate split, and then select the split that results in the lowest weighted variance (equivalently, the split with _greatest_ variance reduction from the original _X_).

 Applying this to our toy dataset and candidate splits, we get the following variance reduction for each split:
 {% highlight python %}